Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **[Do you need a residence permit? ➞](/guides/residence-permit)**

 Everyone else needs a residence permit to work in Germany.
 To be self-employed, you must [apply for a German freelance visa](/guides/how-to-get-a-german-freelance-visa).
-This takes 1 to 4 months, sometimes longer.
-You can't work before you get the residence permit.
+This takes 3 to 6 months.[^8] You can't work before you get the residence permit.
 If you already have a [[Blue Card]] or a [work visa](/glossary/Work%20Visa), it might allow you to freelance already.

 If you come from **{{AUFENTHV_41_COUNTRIES}}**, you can stay in Germany for up to 90 days without a visa.[^6] You can come to Germany and apply for a freelance visa there.
 It's easier to prepare your freelance visa application if you are already in Germany, but you will spend more time in Germany without an income.

 If you come from another country, you need a [job seeker visa](/glossary/Job%20seeker%20visa) to come to Germany.
 A tourist visa is not enough.
 Once you are in Germany, you can apply for the freelance visa.
 You can also apply for a German freelance visa from your home country.

-[Getting a visa appointment](/guides/berlin-auslanderbehorde-appointment) can take up to 8 weeks in Berlin.
-You could get the visa immediately at the end of your appointment, or you could receive it 3-4 months later.
+[Getting a visa appointment](/guides/berlin-auslanderbehorde-appointment) can take up to 6 months in Berlin.
+You could get the visa immediately at the end of your appointment, or you could receive it 1 to 3 months later.
 You will get a temporary visa (*[[Fiktionsbescheinigung]]*) while you wait for the decision.
+It lets you stay in Germany, but it does not let you work.
 You need enough savings to survive until you get your visa.

 **[How to apply for the German freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**